Sladernom/NPTv6-External-Updater/README.md

 I am bad at coding.
 This may or may not break things.

 ## Implementation
-This shell script is meant to hook into `/var/etc/dhcp6c_wan_script.sh` to grab the prefix delegation at the point a lease is established.
+This shell script is meant to hook into `/var/etc/dhcp6c_wan_script.sh`(not my code) to grab the prefix delegation at the point a lease is established.
 I place it within this section:
 ```sh
     if [ ${REASON} != "INFOREQ" -a -n "${PDINFO}" ]; then